 Direct Mail Tip 5: Make the CTA simple.

 Once you have targeted the perfect audience, induced them to open your direct mail piece and delivered an enticing offer, it is crucial to make the call to action simple and convenient.
 People are busy, and they want to take you up on the offer only if it is convenient for them.
 Thus, Land Trust enclosed a return mailer with check boxes – super easy for readers to send.
-There is also a sign up link on Land Trust’s event page, if people would rather sign up that way.

 Direct Mail Tip 6: Use a good printer (us, obviously)